-Hasselback Potatoes Best Chopsticks Cutting Tip, is going to get those russet potatoes and sweet potatoes, with thin slices, filled and baked for the whole family to enjoy their own!
+Hasselback Potatoes – Best Chopsticks Cutting Tip, is going to get those potatoes thinly slices, filled and baked for the whole family to enjoy!

 Who Doesn’t Love Potatoes